BioBoost/object-oriented-programming-using-java/08_arrays/readme.md

 ## One-Dimensional Arrays

-An array is a **container object** that holds a **fixed number of values** of a **single type** (all elements need to be of the same size in memory).
+An array is a **container object** that holds a **fixed number of values** of a **single type** (all elements need to be the same size in memory).
 The length of an array is established when the array is created.
 After creation, its length is fixed.

 ### Creating 1D arrays